liamcurry/passport-steam/README.md

 ## Examples

 For a complete, working example, refer to the [signon example](https://github.com/liamcurry/passport-steam/tree/master/examples/signon).
+Do not forget to add your API key.

 ## Tests